10 Common Models in Machine Learning

 Before diving in, it’d be helpful to be familiar with the following:

 Let’s start with a general approach to machine learning to help us get some bearings.
-Here is an example outline of the process we could take.
-This incorporates some of the ideas we also cover in other chapters, and we’ll demonstrate most of this in the following sections.
+Here is an example outline of the process we could typically take.
+It incorporates some of the ideas we also cover in other chapters, and we’ll demonstrate most of this in the following sections.

 • Define the problem, including the target variable(s)